visgl/hubble.gl/dev-docs/v1.2/using-kepler-components-rfc.md

 - Effort and alignment required from kepler.gl maintainers

+## Option D: Kepler.gl as peer dependency

+Installing kepler.gl as a peer dependency to `@hubble.gl/react` would allow for importing anything from kepler.
+As a package maintainer they need to ensure only one instance of kepler is installed, a

+### Pros

+- Hubble.gl simply imports code in use
+- Internal theme and localization references will stay up to date
+- Version compatibility is pinned, low chance of silent breakage.
+- No need to maintain a copied fork
+- No impact on hubble bundle

+### Cons

+- Requires users to install kepler
+- Alignment required from kepler.gl maintainers to maintain compatibility
+- Users get a warning if kepler wasn't installed, but no fatal error unless a component imports it.

 ## Recommendation

-For the initial release we recommend Option A since it does not increase integration complexity or require effort of designing a robust dependency injection system.
-Overtime we would like to move to Option C and believe the learnings from Option A can transfer to the effort.
+For the initial release we recommend Option D since it does not increase integration complexity or require effort of designing a robust dependency injection system.
+Overtime we would like to move to Option C and believe the learnings from Option D can transfer to the effort.
 For example, we've identified packages that should be peer dependencies and demonstrated code isolation from kepler.gl into lerna packages works.

 ## Code

+We've implemented Option D [here](https://github.com/uber/hubble.gl/commit/7e41dd4fdef16a0602425dc40d15fd8e567beb51)

-We've implemented Option A [here](https://github.com/uber/hubble.gl/tree/b18bef4861e2f0e3b0c1ec63e8477e96d12e71c3/modules/react/src/components/export-video/kepler).
+We've also implemented Option A [here](https://github.com/uber/hubble.gl/tree/b18bef4861e2f0e3b0c1ec63e8477e96d12e71c3/modules/react/src/components/export-video/kepler).